10 Steps to Planning an Environmentally-Friendly Race

 - Online Registration – Going paperless saves money and time, plus allows for easy donation options, surveys, and automated confirmation emails.

-- Virtual Race Bags – Seven out of the 10 largest races in the U.S. are ‘handing’ out virtual goodie bags, which lets you create and manage digital content as needed.
+- Virtual Race Bags – Many largest races in the U.S. are ‘handing’ out virtual goodie bags, which lets you create and manage digital content as needed.

 - Collect Donations – If the race is for a water-related charity, have volunteers available near the water stations at the beginning or end of the race.